Backfile and Day-Forward Scanning: Everything You Need To Know

 Centralize Data

-Day forward scanning creates a bridge between your paper documents and your electronic records, allowing you to extract and share data found within handwritten or printed documents.
+Day-forward scanning bridges the gap between paper documents and electronic records, making it possible to extract and share data from within handwritten or printed documents.

-As new documents are generated by your business, extracted data is made available instantly across your organization, improving communication across departments and enabling employee collaboration.
+As new documents are generated by your business, extracted data is made available instantly across your organization, improving communication across departments and making collaboration easier for employees.

-Combining all records, new and old, also creates a single source of truth, enabling businesses to analyze company data as a whole in order to make better informed business decisions.
+Combining all records, both new and historical into one centralized system, businesses can analyze their data as a whole in order to make better informed business decisions.

 Meet Compliance Obligations.

-In the unfortunate event of an audit, businesses who rely on excessively large paper archives can find it difficult to produce a particular set of records in a timely manner, which could lead to serious consequences, including legal fees or fines.
+In the event of an audit, relying on large paper archives can make it challenging to produce specific records quickly.
+Delays in locating the right documents may lead to serious consequences, including fines or legal fees.

 As you have probably guessed by now, day-forward scanning and backfile scanning are two sides of the same coin.
 More often than not, day-forward scanning is performed in tandem with backfile scanning, and is part of a larger records management plan.